Changing the Way Things Are Done

 Thanks to the unflinching, indefatigable, courageous, often bold and creative efforts of women from the past and present, there is no such thing as “A Man’s World!”

-With 2020 marking the 100th anniversary of Women’s Suffrage, it seems especially fitting to recognize some of the fascinating accomplishments from the past and present that have and that continue to shape the world around us both locally and across the globe.
+Below are just some of the fascinating women and their accomplishments from the past and present which have and which continue to shape the world around us both locally and across the globe.

 - Blanche Stuart Scott was the first female pilot in the U.S. and the only female trained personally by Glenn H. Curtiss.
 While she wasn't from here, she did spend some time in Hammondsport training with Curtiss.
 Self-proclaimed "Tomboy of the Air," she was very popular for her act which was called "nerve-tingling, spine-chilling, and thrill-producing."
 In the photo above she's on a Curtiss pusher in a field in Hammondsport in the early 1900s.
 Learn about Blanche Stuart Scott and other early female aviators in the book Flying High Pioneer Women in American Aviation penned by local historian, Kirk W. House, and Charles R. Mitchell.
 There's also a display of that name at the Curtiss Museum paying tribute to these early aviatrixes.